 Lastly, edge refers to storing the data directly on the device, such as a camera or sensor.
 This can be useful for situations where the data needs to be processed in real time, or where internet connectivity is not available.

 From a processing and security standpoint, edge anonymization might be the ideal option, as it minimizes the movement of data from and to different locations.

 However, this also means that the data cannot be easily accessed from other locations, might not work with different camera models, and have storage limitations.

 - Cloud is good for easy access, scalability, and cost savings

 - On-premise storage is good for security, control, and performance but with high cost

 - Edge is good for real-time processing and offline access but with storage limitations.

 How Celantur can help you

-To make sure that you have the right legal basis within your company and related partners, we ensure the highest data protection measures.
+To facilitate the legal basis for processing image and video data, we have strong measures in place to comply with the GDPR and other data protection laws.
 Take a look at all our data protection measurements here.

 Ask us anything.
 We'll get back to you shortly